The goals of the college's comprehensive Emergency Management Program are:

 All emergency phones are linked directly to Safety and Security.
 Your call will be answered immediately by someone who will be able to monitor you on a security camera.

-It is important to stay calm when making an emergency call as Safety and Security will ask you a series of questions:
+It is important to stay calm when making an emergency call as you will be asked a series of questions:

 DO NOT hang up the phone until Safety and Security has all pertinent information.